min2ha/ukwa-site/content/target/58207/index.en.md

   "subject": null
 }

-# Independent: How internet porn is creating a generation of men desensitised to real life sex

 News article about Porn-induced erectile dysfunction becoming increasingly common as internet pornography is affecting men by psychologically desensitising them to normal sexual stimulation and arousal with a sexual partner